 You’ve all heard about pop up tents for camping, so it was only a matter of time before the concept entered the hunting sphere, and it’s no wonder.
 Portable hunting tents are super-convenient and ideal for many outdoor conditions.
 The tents are available in a wide selection of sizes, and most of them are covered in camouflage colors for double use as a blind.

 These pop up hunting shelters are heavy-duty.
 Brands, such as WeatherPort, are purpose-built for the conditions hunters encounter in the wild.
-Each portable hunting shelter is made using special fabric as a membrane over a high-strength metal frame of lightweight aluminum.
+Each portable hunting shelter is made using Printed Fabric as a membrane over a high-strength metal frame of lightweight aluminum.
 Each hunting shelter has been engineered to fit into a carry bag and carried easily on an ATV.

 While fabric may not be as long-lasting as a timber frame cabin trailer, don’t make the mistake of thinking the materials used to make a portable pop up hunting tent are as flimsy as those used to make a tent for backpacking.
 Most of these companies have spent years developing unique frame systems, all-weather fabrics, and perfecting the design to guarantee the ultimate portable cabin.